Biden speaks against racism, lumps Trump in with KKK during speech before black congregation

 BIDEN, SANDERS TRADE FIRE OVER SOCIAL SECURITY

-The 2020 presidential hopeful then referenced the conflict that took place at the 2017 Unite the Right white nationalist rally in Charlottesville, Va. in which a woman was killed during clashes between rally participants and counter-protesters.
+The 2020 presidential hopeful then referenced the conflict that took place at the 2017 Unite the Right white nationalist rally in Charlottesville, Va., in which a woman was killed during clashes between rally participants and counterprotesters.

 Biden then mentioned President Trump’s initial response to the Charlottesville incident, in which he referred to “very fine people on both sides,” drawing widespread criticism.